UBC-LA-Hackathon/hack-la-2024/submission.md

 # This Project
 > Link to presentation:
-> <br>Give a brief description of the final product:
+> <br>Give a brief description of the final product: A project designed to take mundane Canvas discussions and turn them into engaging animations!

 # Reflection
 ## Approach